cacttus/BR2/project/tasks.md

 # Mine City Task Log

 - [ ] To use image sizes in gui, use Img32::peek() to get stats
-- [ ] Alter Global Input manager to remove the Mouse from it.
-Mouse doesn't make sense globally.

 - [ ] Binary File Version Backwards Compatibility
 	- [ ] Implement binary file backwards compatibility by adding multiple versions to the importer (branch at ->readVersion).
 This may be assisted by breaking the files up into "sections".
 Implement in: